 Heartbeat over the VWAN interface

-The VWCH shall provide equivalent heartbeat functionality over the VWAN interface.
-The VWCH shall transmit lightweight heartbeat messages periodically to the DCC, with corresponding acknowledgements received in return.
-The receipt of these acknowledgements shall be used to confirm end-to-end data path is operational over the VWAN interface, comprising both the ZigBee connection and IP based internet connection.
+The VWCH provides equivalent heartbeat functionality over the VWAN interface.
+The VWCH transmits lightweight heartbeat messages periodically to the DCC, with corresponding acknowledgements received in return.
+The receipt of these acknowledgements are used to confirm end-to-end data path is operational over the VWAN interface, comprising both the ZigBee connection and IP based internet connection.

-Heartbeat monitoring over the VWAN interface shall continue independently of the active WAN interface, ensuring that the VWAN link is maintained and available for use when required.
+Heartbeat monitoring over the VWAN interface continues independently of the active WAN interface, ensuring that the VWAN link is maintained and available for use when required.

-The frequency of heartbeat messages over the VWAN interface shall be configurable using CellularRouteVWPHealthCheckInterval (when SM WAN is the active WAN interface) and VWANRouteVWPHealthCheckInterval (when VWAN is the active WAN interface), as defined in Appendix A.
+The frequency of heartbeat messages over the VWAN interface is configurable using CellularRouteVWPHealthCheckInterval (when SM WAN is the active WAN interface) and VWANRouteVWPHealthCheckInterval (when VWAN is the active WAN interface), as defined in Appendix A.

-The VWCH shall support adaptive adjustment of heartbeat frequency based on sustained link stability, as follows:
+The VWCH supports adaptive adjustment of heartbeat frequency based on sustained link stability, as follows:

-Where the SM WAN interface link state remains “viable” for CellularConnectionMonitoringCycleForAdaptiveHealthCheck consecutive monitoring cycles, the VWCH shall increase (double) the CellularRouteVWPHealthCheckInterval, thereby reducing the heartbeat frequency.
-Where the SM WAN interface link state subsequently deteriorates, the VWCH shall revert the interval to the default value defined in Appendix A.
+Where the SM WAN interface link state remains viable for CellularConnectionMonitoringCycleForAdaptiveHealthCheck consecutive monitoring cycles, the VWCH increases (doubles) the CellularRouteVWPHealthCheckInterval, thereby reducing the heartbeat frequency.
+Where the SM WAN interface link state subsequently deteriorates (disconnected), the VWCH reverts the interval to the configured value defined in Appendix A.

-Where the VWAN interface link state remains “viable” for VWANConnectionMonitoringCycleForAdaptiveHealthCheck consecutive monitoring cycles, the VWCH shall increase (double) the VWANRouteVWPHealthCheckInterval, thereby reducing the heartbeat frequency.
-Where the VWAN interface link state subsequently deteriorates, the VWCH shall revert the interval to the default value defined in Appendix A.
+Where the VWAN interface link state remains viable for VWANConnectionMonitoringCycleForAdaptiveHealthCheck consecutive monitoring cycles, the VWCH increases (doubles) the VWANRouteVWPHealthCheckInterval, thereby reducing the heartbeat frequency.
+Where the VWAN interface link state subsequently deteriorates (no incoming packets or disconnected), the VWCH reverts the interval to the configured value defined in Appendix A.

-The adjusted heartbeat interval shall not exceed VWANConnectionMonitorInterval ÷ (VWANHealthCheckMsgCount + 1), ensuring that the minimum required number of authenticated messages are received within the monitoring interval.
+The adjusted heartbeat interval will not exceed VWANConnectionMonitorInterval divided by (VWANHealthCheckMsgCount + 1), ensuring that the minimum required number of authenticated messages are received within the monitoring interval.

-The heartbeat functionality over the VWAN interface shall be used for VWAN interface link-state assessment.
+The heartbeat functionality over the VWAN interface is used for VWAN interface link-state assessment.

 Appendix A – VWCH parameters for WAN Selection Arrangements